murchana0314/100DaysofCode/README.md

 # Day1
-This is 100 days of code
+This is day1 of 100 days of code